Article

 About the study

-All blood samples were collected between December 2022 and November 2023 from the Listen to Immune, Symptom, and Treatment Experiences Now (LISTEN) study.
-The authors analyzed peripheral blood mononuclear cells (PBMC), the seropositivity rates for cytomegalovirus (CMV), Epstein-Barr Virus (EBV), Herpes Simplex Virus Type 1 (HSV-1), and Herpes Simplex Virus Type 2 (HSV-2), and whether the SARS-CoV-2 S protein and its S1 subunit could be detected in the plasma.
+The authors analyzed circulating immune cells, antibody responses, and immune modulators.
+They also analyzed the seropositivity rates for cytomegalovirus (CMV), Epstein-Barr Virus (EBV), Herpes Simplex Virus Type 1 (HSV-1), and Herpes Simplex Virus Type 2 (HSV-2), and whether the SARS-CoV-2 S protein and its S1 subunit could be detected in the plasma.

 Results

-The cohort with post-COVID-19 vaccination syndrome (PVS) included 42 participants, 29 females and 13 males, with no preexisting comorbidities.
+The cohort with post-COVID-19 vaccination syndrome (PVS) included 42 participants, 29 females and 13 males, with no pre-existing comorbidities.
 The control cohort consisted of 22 participants, 11 from each biological sex.

 36% (n=15) participants with PVS and 46% (n=10) control participants reported a history of one or more previous SARS-CoV-2 infections.
 Asymptomatic SARS-CoV-2 infections accounted for up to 40% of cases.
-After serological analysis of high-affinity IgM, IgA, and IgG antibodies to SARS-CoV-2 nucleocapsid (N), the two cohorts were further classified into four subgroups: PVS with no history of infection (n=15), PVS with a history of infection (n=27), controls with no history of infection (n=11) and controls with a history of infection (n=11).
+After serological analysis of high-affinity IgM, IgA, and IgG antibodies to SARS-CoV-2 nucleocapsid (N), the two cohorts were further classified into four subgroups: PVS with no history of infection (n=15), PVS with a history of infection (n=27), controls with no history of infection (n=11), and controls with a history of infection (n=11).
 There were no significant age differences between PVS cases and controls and among the four subgroups.

-The general health status of the PVS participants was far below the general US population average based on the GHVAS scores.
-The patient-reported outcome scores from PROMIS29 domains were also indicative of lower quality of life.
-Participants with PVS had lower PROMIS-29 scores for physical function and higher PROMIS-29 scores for anxiety, depression, fatigue, and pain than the control group, regardless of infection status.
-Median GHVAS scores were also lower in both PVS subgroups than in the control subgroups.
+The general health status, based on the GHVAS scores, of the PVS participants was far below the average for the general US population.
+Median GHVAS scores were lower in both PVS subgroups than in the controls.
+The patient-reported scores on PROMIS29 domains were also indicative of lower quality of life; participants with PVS had lower PROMIS-29 scores for physical function and higher PROMIS-29 scores for anxiety, depression, fatigue, and pain than the control group, regardless of infection status.

 Differences in circulating immune cell populations

-Among cell populations of the myeloid lineage, proportions of non-classical monocytes (CD14lowCD16high) were higher in the PVS cohort than in the controls, without differences in the percentage of total monocytes.
+Among cell populations of the myeloid lineage, proportions of non-classical monocytes (CD14lowCD16high) were higher in the PVS cohort than in controls, without differences in the percentage of total monocytes.
 The PVS cohort also had a lower median percentage of conventional type 2 dendritic cells (cDC2) than the controls, with no differences in the proportions of conventional type 1 dendritic cells (cDC1).
-But, comparisons among the subgroups revealed lower proportions of both cDC1 and cDC2 cells in the infection-positive PVS subgroup than in the infection-positive control subgroup.
+The infection-positive PVS subgroup had lower proportions of both cDC1 and cDC2 cells than the infection-positive control subgroup.

-Among B-cell populations, the cohort with PVS had higher relative proportions of unswitched memory B cells (CD19+/CD27+/IgD+) and a lower proportion of double negative B cells (DN B) than controls.
+Among B-cell populations, the cohort with PVS had higher relative proportions of unswitched memory B cells (CD19+/CD27+/IgD+) and a lower proportion of double-negative B cells (DN B) than controls.

-Among T-cell lineages, the cohort with PVS had lower proportions of effector memory (CD4+ Tem) and resting natural (CD4+Â Treg) CD4+ T-cell subsets and higher proportions of exhausted CD8+ T-cells (CD8+Â Tex) than controls.
-CD4+Â central memory T-cell population (CD4+Â Tcm) and CD4+ exhausted T-cell population (CD4+Tex) did not differ between the PVS cohort and controls.
-However, the infection-positive PVS subgroup had a higher proportion of CD8+Â Tcm cells than the infection-positive controls.
+Among T-cell lineages, the PVS cohort had lower proportions of effector memory (CD4+ Tem) and resting natural (CD4+ Treg) CD4+ T-cell subsets and higher proportions of exhausted CD8+ T-cells (CD8+ Tex) than controls.
+CD4+ central memory T-cell population (CD4+ Tcm) and CD4+ exhausted T-cell population (CD4+Tex) did not differ between the PVS cohort and controls.
+However, the infection-positive PVS subgroup had a higher proportion of CD8+ Tcm cells than the infection-positive controls.

 There were no differences in IFNγ and TNFα levels, but TNFα levels increased in the stimulated CD8+ T-cells in the PVS cohort.
-Interestingly, there were no differences in immune cell populations between the infection-negative PVS cases and controls.

 The presence of autoantibodies

 The authors screened for IgM, IgG, and IgA reactivities to 120 autoantigens.
 The PVS cohort had increased IgM reactivities against 65 antigens, increased IgG reactivity against 1 antigen, and increased IgA reactivities against 39 antigens.
-The control participants had increased reactivities against 21 antigens, 18 of which were of the IgG isotype and five of the IgA isotype.
+The control participants had increased reactivities against 21 antigens, 18 of which were of IgG isotype and five of the IgA isotype.

 The infection-positive PVS subgroup had higher anti-calprotectin/S100 IgM, anti-genomic DNA IgA, and anti-ssDNA IgA reactivities.
 The infection-positive controls had higher anti-histone H3 IgG, anti-MBP IgA, and anti-PR3 IgA reactivities.